 Join us in Shanghai!

-Shanghai 1750-2050 is a May session education abroad experience that provides a rich opportunity both culturally and academically.
+Changes in Urban China: Shanghai is a May session education abroad experience that provides a rich opportunity both culturally and academically.
 Participants study the history, culture and language of Shanghai, the world's largest city, at East China Normal University in Shanghai.
 Visits to places discussed in class are also included.
 The program is led by Ohio State Professor Christopher Reed, a specialist in the histories of modern China and Shanghai.

 The Student Perspective